|Chestnuts – how to roast, boil, and shell them, and what to do with them after|

 Because chestnuts are so scarce on the shelves, and pricey to boot, it never made sense to me why they’re depicted as such an iconic American treat.
 They’re common throughout Europe and Asia, sold whole, or candied, or pureed, or even freshly roasted from street vendors… but here in the States, you’re lucky to find them in a jar.
 Why?

 After a little research (read, wikipedia), I discovered that chestnuts trees were once a common appearance in the US, up until about a century ago when they were mostly wiped out by a fungus called blight.
 With such huge devastation to the crops, it’s taken this long for trees to be re-planted, and at very high cost to the growers.
-In the meantime, the chestnuts available here are mostly imported, hence the high price and availability.
+In the meantime, the chestnuts available here are mostly imported, hence the high price.

 Okay, so now that we have some whole, raw chestnuts… what do we do with them?